Meet YOLO26: next-gen vision AI.

 Renewable energy is generated from natural sources that are continuously replenished and sustainable over the long term.
 Unlike fossil fuels such as coal, oil, and natural gas, which can take millions of years to form and are depleted once used, renewable energy sources can be constantly replenished.
 For example, sunlight, wind, and geothermal are renewable energy sources.

 Fig 1.
-Sources of Renewable Energy.
+Sources of renewable energy.

 Switching to renewable energy, however, isn't easy.
 There are challenges like picking the right locations, integrating systems, and keeping everything running efficiently.
-The energy industry is turning to Artificial Intelligence (AI) and computer vision to tackle these challenges.
+The energy industry is turning to artificial intelligence (AI) and computer vision to tackle these challenges.
 The worldwide AI market for clean energy is set up to exceed $75.82 billion by 2030.
 In this article, we’ll see how AI and computer vision are changing the renewable energy sector and supporting sustainability.

 AI technologies, such as computer vision, are transforming the renewable energy sector by analyzing and extracting valuable information from images and videos.
 Computer vision uses algorithms and deep learning models to help machines interpret and understand visual data.
 These advancements make renewable energy operations more efficient, reliable, and cost-effective.